loader image

 A region divided internally mainly between its two most important towns: Porto Santo Stefano, a populous and modern town to the north, and Porto Ercole, an elegant and historic town to the south.
 Both have always been the heart of this small strip of Tuscany—or rather, of the Maremma—known, not by chance, as the Costa d’Argento, and which also includes Orbetello, Talamone, Capalbio, and Magliano are the other main towns, along with the two islands of Giglio and Giannutri.

-In fact, there is a certain image of Argentario—one that has taken rootin the collective imagination—which represents not merely a geographical area, but rather a set of values, a way of being, and a lifestyle with which people come to identify and to which they wish to belong.
+In fact, there is a very specific concept of Argentario, one that is widespreadin the collective imagination, which represents not merely a territory, but a set of values, a way of being, a lifestyle with which people come to identify and to which they wish to belong.

 It’s the place for those first teenage outings, for endless days on a boat chasing the sun, a peaceful retreat far from the hustle and bustle of the city, the waterfront where you push strollers and finally sit down to gaze out at the sea with lifelong friends.